 I usually make the shortbread cookies one day, then assemble with caramel and melted chocolate the next day (or a morning and evening project.
 I am prone to late night baking.

 When making the original recipe, I made a caramel sauce.
 Great taste, but thinner than I’d like.
 I have since updated the caramel component, giving a thicker caramel section.

 The original recipe has a delicious caramel, but it is more of a sauce and tends to be a thinner layer than I would like.
 Still a perfectly good cookie, but I wanted more caramel.

 My answer was a store bought caramel candy.
 I simply flattened and reshaped to fit the shape of the shortbread cookie bar.
 Then I carefully covered the whole thing in chocolate.

 With all the flavors of these Vegan Caramels, we can have some pretty tasty Twix…

-The other awesome detail of these Vegan Caramel Twix Cookie Bars?
+The other awesome detail of these Vegan Twix Cookie Bars?
 These cookies are also gloriously gluten free!